 You do not need to apply for your residence permit separately.
 The University of Twente will apply for both your residence permit and/or your visa at the same time.
 You will receive your residence permit shortly after your arrival in the Netherlands.

 Required visa documents

-- A copy of all pages of your passport (the passport should be valid for at least 6 months)
+- A copy of all pages of your passport (the passport should be valid for at least 6 months and signed)

 - Full tuition fee paid to Twente Pathway College, prior to visa application

 - A bank statement not older than 3 months showing sufficient funds for cost of living (The cost of living minimum requirement is € 12,000 for the full year, subject to regular change)